PragmaticFlow/NBomber.Docs/docs/protocols/http.md

     // example of sending JSON as a body
     // Http.WithJsonBody<T>() will automatically serialize object to JSON
-    // the header "Accept": "application/json" will be added automatically
+    // the header "Content-Type": "application/json" will be added automatically

     var step2 = await Step.Run("step_2", context, async () =>
     {